kitnil/awesome/README.md

 ## C# #

+- [gitextensions](https://github.com/gitextensions/gitextensions) - Git Extensions is a standalone UI tool for managing git repositories.
+It also integrates with Windows Explorer and Microsoft Visual Studio (2015/2017/2019).
+- [EyeAuras](https://github.com/iXab3r/EyeAuras) - EyeAuras is a program which allows you to clone windows and keep them always-on-top while working with other applications
 - [Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
 - [superputty](https://github.com/jimradford/superputty) - The SuperPuTTY Window Manager for putty sessions
 - [mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.